helinulas/Creative-Computation-I/CCI_2025_26/# ClassAnnouncement_Dec29.md

 In the next session, we will look at your files and explore how to trigger state transitions.
 For example, we'll see how to move from a still image to a MediaPipe-triggered version.
 We'll also look into using timers to create scenes and manage state changes.

----

-**Note:** There is no guest lecture scheduled for this session.v